Craven-Biostat-Lab/SARS-CoV-2-Analysis/code/GraphAnalysis/README.md

 ![step1](img/step1.png)

 We first enter the symbol of the protein at hand, which is not case-sensitive.
 Then, we specify max distance away from this protein; as of now, we can only look at 1 or 2 edges away, since anything more than that would take immense computational power to display in Tkinter (greater distances will be possible with a purely terminal-based version of this program for HPC systems).
 Note that, even with beefier consumer computers, a max distance of 2 will take a few minutes to compute, and will seemingly freeze the window.
+Do not close the program during this time.

 We can specify if we'd like the results sorted alphabetically, before finally asking the program to generate results with the `"Generate graph!"` button.